-The Globalization of Liberalization: Policy Diffusion in the International Political Economy ne of the most important developments over the past three decades has been the spread of liberal economic ideas and policies throughout the world.
-These policies have affected the lives of millions of people, yet our most sophisticated political economy models do not adequately capture influences on these policy choices.
+One of the most important developments over the past three decades has been the spread of liberal economic ideas and policies throughout the world.
+These policies have affected the lives of millions of people, and yet our most sophisticated political economy models do not adequately capture influences on these policy choices.
 Evidence suggests that the adoption of liberal economic practices is highly clustered both temporally and spatially.
-We hypothesize that this clustering might be due to processes of policy diffusion.
-We think of diffusion as resulting from one of two broad sets of forces: one in which mounting adoptions of a policy alter the benefits of adopting for others and another in which adoptions provide policy relevant information about the benefits of adopting.
+We hypothesize this clustering might be due to processes of policy diffusion.
+We think of diffusion as resulting from one of two broad sets of forces: one in which mounting adoptions of a policy alter the benefits of adopting for others, and another in which adoptions provide policy relevant information about the benefits of adopting.
 We develop arguments within these broad classes of mechanisms, construct appropriate measures of the relevant concepts, and test their effects on liberalization and restriction of the current account, the capital account, and the exchange rate regime.
-Our findings suggest that domestic models of foreign economic policy making are insufficient.
-The evidence shows that policy transitions are influenced by international economic competition as well as the policies of a country's sociocultural peers.
-We interpret the latter influence as a form of channeled learning reflecting governments' search for appropriate models for economic policy.
+Our findings suggest that domestic models of foreign economic policymaking are insufficient.
+The evidence shows that policy transitions are influenced by international economic competition as well as the policies of a country's socio-cultural peers.
+We interpret this latter influence as a form of channeled learning reflecting governments' search for appropriate models for economic policy.

-BETH A. SIMMONS Harvard University ZACHARY ELKINS University of Illinois ne of the most important developments over the past three decades has been the growing willingness of governments to open up the national economy to global market forces.
+One of the most important developments over the past three decades has been the growing willingness of governments to open up the national economy to global market forces.
 The widespread rollback of policies that block the free movement of goods and capital has affected the quality of life for millions of the world's citizens.
-Economists reckon the gains to developing countries from a liberalized capital regime to be in the billions of dollars of added GDP growth (Dobson and Hufbauer 2001; Soto 2000).
-Some, however, acknowledge the instability and human insecurity left in liberalization's wake (Kaplinsky
+Economists reckon the gains to developing countries from a liberalized capital regime to be in the billions of dollars of added GDP growth (Soto 2000; Dobson and Hufbauer 2001).
+Some, however, acknowledge the instability and human insecurity left in liberalization's wake (Prasad, Rogoff, Wei, and Kose 2003; Kaplinsky 2001).
+These debates have not been resolved.
+Nevertheless, few policy choices are as fundamental as those that determine how a national economy should engage - or resist - the forces of economic globalization.